 Preliminary Administrative Services Credential

 The California Preliminary Administrative Services Credential at University of Massachusetts Global is designed to produce highly effective 21st century school leaders.
 Specifically, this program is designed for individuals seeking a career in school administration and educational leadership.
-In this credential-only option, candidates complete nine courses in educational leadership and administration and three, one-credit leadership seminar courses.
-The program utilizes a cohort model and the course of study is sequential, therefore courses must be taken in a prescribed order.
+In this credential-only option, candidates complete nine courses in educational leadership and administration and three, one-credit seminar courses.

 In addition to the California Commission on Teacher Credentialing (CTC) Program Standards, which include Content Knowledge Expectations and Performance Expectations, the program has been aligned to the highest national standards in leadership, including the International Society for Technology in Education (ISTE) Standards, Education Leaders Standards.
 This CTC approved credential program includes the California requirements for an Administrative Services Certificate of Eligibility or the Preliminary Administrative Services Credential.
 Candidates who complete all program requirements may be eligible to be recommended for a Certificate of Eligibility or Preliminary Administrative Services Credential needed to serve as a school site/district administrator.
 While enrolled, students who are offered an opportunity for employment as a site or district administrator may qualify for an Internship credential.

 This program is a standalone administrative services credential that is not eligible for financial aid.

 Program Learning Outcomes

 - Visionary Leadership- Develop and implement a student-centered vision that promotes equitable access, opportunities, and outcomes for all students within the changing context of a given school and local education agency.